HumanSignal/label-studio/docs/source/tutorials/sklearn-text-classifier.md

 ### Create a model script

 If you create an ML backend using [Label Studio's ML SDK](/guide/ml_create.html), make sure your ML backend script does the following:

 - Inherit the created model class from `label_studio_ml.LabelStudioMLBase`
-- Override the 2 methods:
+- Override the following two methods:
     - `predict()`, which takes [input tasks](/guide/tasks.html#Basic-Label-Studio-JSON-format) and outputs [predictions](/guide/predictions.html) in the Label Studio JSON format.
     - `fit()`, which receives [annotations](/guide/export.html#Label-Studio-JSON-format-of-annotated-tasks) iterable and returns a dictionary with created links and resources.
 This dictionary is used later to load models with the `self.train_output` field.

 Create a file `model.py` with the following content: